-Sean Phelan is an independent businessman with over 30 years of oil and gas finance, management, leadership, sales and operations with both small private Canadian service companies and large multinational public corporations.
-Mr. Phelan co-founded private start-up Matrix Drilling Fluids in 2004 where he served as Vice President, Finance until its sale in 2020.
+Sean Phelan has been the Vice President, Finance at Alberta Environmental Rubber Products since March 2021.
+Previous to this role, he worked in various positions in oil and gas finance, management, leadership, sales and operations with both small private Canadian service companies and large multinational public corporations.
+Mr. Phelan co-founded private start-up Matrix Drilling Fluids in 2004 where he served as Vice President, Finance until its recent sale in 2020.
+Prior thereto, Mr. Phelan held positions of increasing responsibility at Newpark, Baker Hughes and the Government of Alberta.
 Mr. Phelan has well-rounded experience in accounting, finance, corporate governance, banking, insurance, IT and HSE related functions.
-Mr. Phelan has completed the Queen's University Executive Program and is a Chartered Professional Accountant and Certified Management Accountant.
+Mr. Phelan is a results-driven entrepreneur, has completed the Queen's University Executive Program and is a Chartered Professional Accountant and Certified Management Accountant.